railt/railt/README.md

 }
 ```

-### `index.php`
+That's all we need to know 🚀

+But I think we should still run the application.
+For the [Symfony](https://github.com/railt/symfony-bundle)
+and [Laravel](https://github.com/railt/laravel-provider) there are appropriate
+packages, but if you do not use (or do not want to use) frameworks, it is not
+difficult to do it from scratch.

-This is the main file that handles all requests to the application.
+The `index.php` is the main file that handles all requests to the application.
-With the same success this role can be performed by any controller
-in the MVP (MVC with passive models) application, for example on
-the basis of a Symfony or Laravel.
+So let's create it and write a simple logic:

 ```php
 <?php